-The first two graphs below show the historical weekly performance of each Reference Currency expressed in terms of the conventional market quotation (in each case the amount of the applicable Reference Currency that can be exchanged for one European Union euro, which we refer to in this term sheet as the exchange rate), as shown on Bloomberg Financial Markets, from January 7, 2005 through April 23, 2010.
-The exchange rates of the Canadian dollar and the Mexican peso, each relative to the European Union euro at approximately 11:00 a.m., New York City time, on April 26, 2010 were 1.333 and 16.20865, respectively.
+The first three graphs below show the historical weekly performance of each Reference Currency expressed in terms of the conventional market quotation (in each case the amount of the applicable Reference Currency that can be exchanged for one European Union euro, which we refer to in this amended and restated term sheet as the exchange rate), as shown on Bloomberg Financial Markets, from January 7, 2005 through February 19, 2010.
+The exchange rates of the South Korean won, the Indonesian rupiah and the Singapore dollar, at approximately 11:00 a.m., New York City time, on February 19, 2010 were 1579.6525, 12664.6400 and 1.9218, respectively.

 The exchange rates displayed in the graphs below are for illustrative purposes only and do not form part of the calculation of the Basket Return.
 The value of the Basket, and thus the Basket Return, increases when the individual Reference Currencies appreciate in value against the European Union euro.
-Therefore, the Basket Return is calculated using Spot Rates for each currency expressed as one divided by the amount of Reference Currency per one European Union euro, which is the inverse of the conventional market quotation for each Reference Currency set forth in the first two graphs below.
+Therefore, the Basket Return is calculated using Spot Rates for each currency expressed as one divided by the amount of Reference Currency per one European Union euro, which is the inverse of the conventional market quotation for each Reference Currency set forth in the first three graphs on the following page.

-The last graph on the following page shows the weekly performance of the Basket from January 7, 2005 through April 23, 2010, assuming that the Basket Closing Level on January 7, 2005 was 100, that each Reference Currency had the weighting specified on the front cover of this term sheet and that the exchange rates of each Reference Currency relative to the European Union euro, as adjusted to be expressed as a number of European Union euros per one Reference Currency (i.e., the inverse of the rates set forth above), on the relevant dates were the Spot Rates on such dates.
-The exchange rates and the historical weekly Basket performance data in such graph were determined using the rates reported by Bloomberg Financial Markets (as adjusted to reflect a number of European Union euros per Reference Currency) and may not be indicative of the Basket performance using the Spot Rates of the Reference Currencies that would be derived from the applicable Reuters pages.
+The last graph on the following page shows the weekly performance of the Basket from January 7, 2005 through February 19, 2010, assuming that the Basket Closing Level on January 7, 2005 was 100 that each Reference Currency had the weighting specified on the front cover of this amended and restated term sheet and that the closing spot rates of each Reference Currency on the relevant dates were the Spot Rates on such dates.
+The closing spot rates and the historical weekly Basket performance data in such graph were determined using the rates reported by Bloomberg Financial Markets and may not be indicative of the Basket performance using the Spot Rates of the Reference Currencies that would be derived from the applicable Reuters pages.